RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1957**: USSR launched the first satellite called Sputnik-1.

 **1958**: Great Leap Forward and Hundred Flowers Campaign began in China.
-Because of conservative and capitalist roaders, the practice of Hundred Flowers Campaign was stopped and Great Leap Forward became a farce that defamed the reputation of public ownership and scientific socialism.
+Because of conservatives and inner-party bourgeois, the practice of Hundred Flowers Campaign was stopped and Great Leap Forward became a farce that defamed the reputation of public ownership and scientific socialism.

 **1959**: The transaction of Chimeras appeared on black market.
 Chimeras entered the public eye.